 Payment operations between residents are regulated under the Law on Payment Operations and the relevant NBRM bylaws, including all means of payment through banks, payment institutions and electronic money institutions without prescribing any specific requirement in that regard.

 Payment transactions between residents and non-residents are regulated under the FX Law.
 Pursuant to the FX Law, cross–border payments can be done as (i) Current transactions (Macedonian: Тековни трансакции) and/or (ii) Capital transactions (Macedonian: Капитални трансакции).
 Capital transactions are transactions the purpose of which is transfer of capital.
-Capital transactions include: direct investments, investments in real estate, transactions with securities, credit/loan transactions, etc. Current transaction include: payments based on foreign trade transactions and other current foreign transactions, repatriation of investments, as well as transferring abroad and bringing-in the profits stemming from direct investments, transfers to individuals on the basis of pensions, and other public welfare benefits, transfers based on taxes and fees, transfers on the basis of enforceable and effective decisions, transfers based on lottery winnings, concession fees, etc. Macedonian FX Law explicitly states that the current transactions are free.
+Capital transactions include: direct investments, investments in real estate, transactions with securities, credit/loan transactions, etc. Current transaction include: payments based on foreign trade transactions and other current foreign transactions, repatriation of investments, as well as transferring abroad and bringing-in the profits stemming from direct investments, transfers to individuals on the basis of pensions, and other public welfare benefits, transfers based on taxes and fees, transfers on the basis of enforceable and effective decisions, transfers based on lottery winnings, concession fees, etc. The FX Law of North Macedonia explicitly states that the current transactions are free.
 There are certain exceptions and potential reporting obligations, however as a general rule the FX Law is seen as rather liberal in this regard.

-The relevant NBRM bylaws and respective guideline provide that each cross-border payment transaction should be documented with appropriate evidence of legal ground.
+The relevant NBRNM bylaws and respective guideline provide that each cross-border payment transaction should be documented with appropriate evidence of legal ground.
 The documents specifying ground payment in case of capital transactions may be e.g. contract with a foreign partner, decision or decree of a competent authority on the specific transaction or other transaction-specific documents proving that the transaction is not fictitious or simulated.
-Also, each cross-border payment transaction has to be booked under one of payments codes the list of which is prescribed by the NBRM.
+Also, each cross-border payment transaction has to be booked under one of payments codes the list of which is prescribed by the NBRNM.

 Regarding the establishment of security instruments in cross-border transactions, the FX Law is rather liberal as well and provides number of possibilities, as compared to certain more restrictive laws in the region (such as is the case in Serbia).
-For example, residents in Macedonia can provide guaranties or security for non-residents.
-There are certain reporting obligations with the NBRM for those types of guarantees.
+For example, residents in North Macedonia can provide guaranties or security for non-residents.
+There are certain reporting obligations with the NBRNM for those types of guarantees.
 Most of these are periodical reporting and do not require specific registration (as is the case in registration of cross-border loans for example).

 The use of foreign currency and other international valuables is permitted only for evaluation of the value of contracts between residents, while the effective currency for payment under such agreements is mandatory Macedonian Denar.
 The payments in foreign currency between residents is prohibited.
 Breach of this prohibition represents a misdemeanor or even criminal offence.
 Threatened penalties go up to EUR 10,000, while criminal offence in this regard could result in imprisonment of up to three years.